2025 CS MANTECH Plenary & Invited Speakers

 Her research interests are in crystal growth of nitride semiconductors, optical characterization, and development of devices.
 In recent years, she has been focusing on the development of deep UV light emitting devices.

-Invited Speaker – Atsushi Yamada
+Invited Speaker – Atsushi Yamada, Fujitsu Limited

 Atsushi Yamada received the B.E., M.E., and Ph.D. degrees in electronics engineering from Tohoku University, Sendai, Japan, in 2000, 2002, and 2005, respectively.
 He joined Fujitsu Laboratories Ltd. In 2005, transferred to Fujitsu Limited in 2021, and has been engaged in crystal growth of Gallium Nitride by metal organic chemical vapor deposition (MOCVD).
 His current research interests include the development of next-generation RF power device technologies.